 During this report period, DHS, working with the University of Oklahoma, completed the first of three modules of a new, more comprehensive and interactive EFC training.
-DHS has required that all child welfare caseworkers and leadership complete the first module, which the department describes as a global overview of the EFC program.
-More specifically, DHS reported that the first module is a, "...1.5 to 2-hour course [that] lays out the overall process of EFC services, from assessing if a child qualifies, through determining needs and providing services and supports to the child and family, to determination of when EFC services are no longer needed."34
+Beginning in February 2023, DHS has required that all child welfare caseworkers and leadership complete the first module, which the department describes as a global overview of the EFC program.
+More specifically, DHS reported that the first module is a, "...1.5 to 2-hour course [that] lays out the overall process of EFC services, from assessing if a child qualifies, through determining needs and providing services and supports to the child and family, to determination of when EFC services are no longer needed."31 In its August 2023 Semi-Annual report, DHS noted that 1,896 child welfare staff completed the training as of July 31, 2023, while 91 staff were in progress.